Chapter 12: ERP Inventory Management

 Batch-Wise Balance History

 This Report comes in handy for the filtered Balance History of a specific Batch of a specific Item.
 The data, again, is pulled from Stock Ledger Entries.

 Setting up a workflow

 While completing data migration for implementation, Lyn and Max made sure to upload Spindl's inventory data.
 This meant they’d established the Opening Stock.
 Max’s department is now ready to use a new workflow to manage stock and inventory.

 - Upon creation, Items are serialized and batched; Quality Inspection is set as a mandatory criterion.
-This gives the employees a clear record of where the Items have come from when to conduct quality inspections, track warranty, and returns, etc.
+This gives the employees a clear record of where the Items have come from, when to conduct quality inspections, track warranty, returns, etc.

 - Warehouses are created in the system.
 These Warehouses correspond to the physical organizational system for easier navigation.

 - Purchase Receipts are made when materials are accepted from Suppliers.
 These are all made against Purchase Orders.